strongdm/terraform-sdm-onboarding/README.md

 ### Customize the Terraform module

-Create a `.tf` file (in this example, we called it `onboarding.tf`) and paste in the module.
+Presented below are two options for your module - a minimal installion and a fully-featured one with more options to try out.
+Create a `.tf` file (in this example, we called it `onboarding.tf`) and paste in your desired module, then make any necessary adjustments.

-#### Minimal install
+#### Minimal installation

-This install option creates default resources: sdm gateways, ssh, mysql, and http.
+This install option creates only the default resources: sdm gateways, ssh, mysql, and http.
+It provides you with the necessities you need to get started trying out strongDM.

 ```hcl
 module "strongdm_onboarding" {
   source = "strongdm/onboarding/sdm"